 To take the corporate culture discussion to another level, companies must to engage all of the stakeholders, he says.

 “You can’t sit back and think, ‘Well, we’ve got a great culture.’
 It’s a much more competitive market from a culture perspective,” Bartikoski says.
 “There are kinds of superficial efforts that can be made, and then there are real efforts in understanding what culture is.
 So, it’s about making sure that you’re not just doing the engagement survey to take a pulse, but you’re doing things about it.
 You have meaningful programs in place to build skills.”

 5. Don’t Expect Technology to be a Silver Bullet

-The COOs agree that embracing a technology without sufficient justification—or without the right human processes in place to support the technology—is not the path to process improvement.
+The COOs agree that embracing technology without sufficient strategic planning—or without the right human processes in place to support the technology—is not the path to process improvement.
 In the worst cases, it can actually cause setbacks.
 There cannot be one silo for people and another for technology.